Haliotis virginea

-Haliotis virginea, Virgin pāua, is a species of edible sea snail, a marine gastropod mollusk in the family Haliotidae, the abalone.
+Haliotis virginea, common name virgin pāua, white-foot pāua, koio, or marapeka is a species of edible sea snail, a marine gastropod mollusk in the family Haliotidae, the abalone.
+It is endemic to New Zealand.
+Haliotis virginea is one of several New Zealand Haliotis species referred to as pāua, species valued for their meat, shell, and cultural significance.

 Description

 The size of the shell varies between 30 mm and 75 mm.
+Like all pāua, the shell of Haliotis virginea has a reflective nacreous interior.